Morgan-Sell/data-lake-music-streaming-app/README.md

 </p>

 # Data Lake Design
-The primary change to Sparkify's database management system is that data is distributed across various **worker nodes**, i.e., vCPUs provided by AWS.
+The primary change to Sparkify's database management system is that the data is now distributed across various **worker nodes**, i.e., vCPUs provided by AWS.
 When designing, training, and deploying ML models, the time required is based on the last node completing its task.
 Consequently, it is important to allocate or partition the data in an equalized manner.
 The data allocation should be not skewed.

 Consequently, we partitioned the following tables by the corresponding attributes: